Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Activity Specific Documents

-In addition to the above general documents, the applicant may also be required to submit some specific records related to the activity being undertaken:
+In addition to the general documents mentioned above, the applicant must also submit specific records related to the activity they are undertaking.

 • For exhibition supply: Contract or consent letter evidencing permission to participate; Payment receipt for stall booking, etc.